 In the project (CORKtheCAMBIA) funded by

-Our long term goal is to provide detailed understanding of the regulatory mechanisms specifying the stem cells of lateral meristems.
-We hope that this will lay the foundation for studies on radial thickening and facilitate rational manipulation of lateral meristems of crop plants and trees.
+Our long-term goal is to gain a detailed understanding of the regulatory mechanisms that specify stem cells in lateral meristems, as well as the mechanisms controlling fate decisions between xylem and phloem cell types.
+We aim for this knowledge to lay the foundation for studies of radial growth and to facilitate the rational manipulation of lateral meristems in crop plants and trees.